Japanese pitch accent: Tertiary pitch

 Earlier phonologists made use of a three-tone system, with an additional "mid" tone (M).
 For example, 端 (hashi "edge", heiban/unaccented) is considered to have a L-M pattern, while 橋 (hashi "bridge", odaka/final-accented) is to have a L-H pattern.
 This contrast is supported by phonetic analyses, which show that the contrast in frequency between the "low" and "high" tones in, for example, 花 (hana "flower", odaka/final-accented), is much starker than the contrast between the "low" and "mid" tones in 鼻 (hana "nose", heiban/unaccented).
 Moreover, the "high" tone in final-accented words is phonetically higher than the "mid" tone in unaccented words.
 With respect to potential minimal pairs such as "edge" hashi vs "bridge" hashi and "nose" hana vs "flower" hana, the "mid" tone, in theory, should be considered phonemic, but it is now largely merged with the "high" tone as phonologists claim there are no perceptible differences in pitch pattern between a final-accented word (odaka) without a following particle and an unaccented word (heiban):

 The "mid" tone also corresponds to what is now considered the "low" tone in initial-accented (atamadaka) and medial-accented (nakadaka) words:

 Initial lowering

-The tone of the first mora in non-initial-accented (non-atamadaka) words is often underspecified.
-Early versions of the NHK日本語発音アクセント新辞典 (NHK Nihongo Hatsuon Accent Jiten "NHK Pronouncing Accent Dictionary") always leave it unmarked.
-This is owing to how what is known as "initial lowering" is not universally applied in natural speech, thus making the tone of the first mora indefinite and dependent on the nature of the second mora:
+The tone of the first mora in non-initial-accented (non-atamadaka) is subject to what is known as "initial dissimilation" or "initial lowering" which is sometimes overridden depending the type of the second mora: